PGS62/JuliaExcel.jl/README.md

 JuliaExcel makes the following functions available from Excel worksheets and from VBA:

 #### `JuliaLaunch`
-Enter `=JuliaLaunch()` into a cell to launch an instance of Julia which will "listen" to the current Excel instance.
+Enter `=JuliaLaunch()` into a cell to launch a JUlia process that "listens" to the current Excel process.

 #### `JuliaInclude`
 Load a Julia source file into the Julia process.

 #### `JuliaEval`
-Evaluate any Julia code, be it `1+1` or a call to a complex Julia function that you have loaded.
+Evaluate any Julia code, be it `1+1` or a call to any Julia function that you have loaded.

 #### `JuliaCall`
 Call a named Julia function, passing in arguments that reference ranges on the worksheet.